paddywaan/HandBrake-daemon/README.md

 #### Linux Installation
 [Download]() the zip and extract, then run the install.sh after verifying its contents.
 The install script will move the necessary config files to their appropriate locations.

-Please double check that /etc/systemd/system/handbrake-daemon.service is to your liking.
+Please double check that `/etc/systemd/system/handbrake-daemon.service` is to your liking.
 You probably want to set the `WorkingDirectory`, `User`, and `Group` for the service to match your filesystem.
 If you have multiple, different locations under different users, please add them to a group which the service daemon runs under.

 After you have configured the systemd unit, please reload the daemon with: `sudo systemctl daemon-reload` and proceed with configuration.

 #### Windows Installation
-[Download]() and extract the zip to the desired location, then open cmd as Adminstrator:
+[Download]() and extract the zip to the desired location, then run install.cmd as administrator to register the binary as a system service.

-    sc.exe create HandBrake-daemon binPath= "PATHTOEXECUTABLE" DisplayName= "HandBrake-daemon" start= auto
+***
 ### Configuration
 Linux platforms store the configuration in /etc/HandBrake-daemon.conf Windows platforms store the configuration in the installation/extracted directory.